-St. Anthony Hospital has eleven operating rooms including Trauma Room 10 and a hybrid endovascular operating room.
-We have two da Vinci Xi® surgical systems including a dual-console da Vinci Xi® that will enhance resident training in Minimally Invasive Surgery.
+Residents rotating at St. Anthony Hospital will have access to eleven operating rooms, including Trauma Room 10 and a hybrid endovascular operating room.
+There are two da Vinci Xi® surgical systems, including a dual-console da Vinci Xi® that will enhance resident training in Minimally Invasive Surgery.
 We are in the process of installing all new laparoscopic equipment, monitors and surgical lighting systems.

 St. Anthony Hospital